 TID's Fire Zone mitigation strategy begins with compliance with the SRA and CPUC requirements, but also includes additional actions to harden the electric system.
 Over the last year, and informed by experiences in the past, TID has increased inspections and upgraded equipment to ensure that design and construction are consistent with mitigating fire hazards.
-Below is an account of what was accomplished in 2019, 2020 and what is planned and ongoing for 2021 and future years.
+Below is an account of what was accomplished from 2019 through 2024 and what is planned and ongoing for 2025 and future years.